Chart Color Schemes

 The level of residential development activity in Clarence Gardens is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Clarence Gardens had approximately 4 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 23 homes were approved, with an additional 2 approved so far in FY-26.
-On average, this results in about 0.4 new residents per year per dwelling constructed during these years.
+AreaSearch analysis of ABS building approval numbers indicates approximately 4 new homes approved annually in Clarence Gardens.
+Between FY-21 and FY-25, around 23 homes were approved, with an additional 2 approved so far in FY-26.
+Over the past five financial years, an average of 0.4 new residents per year per dwelling was observed.

-This pace suggests that new supply is meeting or exceeding demand, providing ample buyer choices and capacity for population growth beyond current forecasts.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
 The average construction value of new homes is $412,000, indicating a focus on the premium segment with upmarket properties.
-In FY-26 alone, Clarence Gardens has registered $52.7 million in commercial approvals, reflecting high levels of local commercial activity.
-Compared to Greater Adelaide, Clarence Gardens has about two-thirds the rate of new dwelling approvals per person and ranks among the 13th percentile nationally for assessed areas.
+In FY-26, $52.7 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
+Compared to Greater Adelaide, Clarence Gardens has around two-thirds the rate of new dwelling approvals per person and ranks among the 13th percentile nationally, suggesting limited buyer options while strengthening demand for established properties.

-This suggests limited buyer options but strengthening demand for established properties, possibly due to its established nature and potential planning limitations.
-New building activity in Clarence Gardens consists of approximately 80.0% detached dwellings and 20.0% medium and high-density housing, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
-The location has about 1201 people per dwelling approval, indicating an established market.
-Future projections estimate Clarence Gardens will add around 63 residents by 2041, according to AreaSearch's latest quarterly estimate.
+This activity is under the national average, indicating the area's established nature and potential planning limitations.
+New building activity in Clarence Gardens comprises 80.0% detached dwellings and 20.0% medium and high-density housing, maintaining its traditional suburban character with a focus on family homes appealing to those seeking space.
+The location has approximately 1201 people per dwelling approval, demonstrating an established market.
+Future projections estimate Clarence Gardens will add 71 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development